 Of course, a nice, steaming hot steamboat meal is to be enjoyed at the family reunion dinner, too.
 Snowy partakes with a whole fish all to himself!

 What food do you enjoy most at Chinese New Year?
 Is it the Bak Kwa, the snacks or the steamboat?
-Leave your comments below!
+Leave your comments!

 Kuih Kapit FTW! :D